ombori/grid-docs/demo/flappy-bird.md

 - Open the `mobile app` installation in the console
 - Switch to the `mobile endpoints` tab
-- Copy the URL of the created endpoint, or create a new endpoint if one does not exist and then copy the URL
+- Make sure a mobile endpoint is configured and take note of the name.
 - Open the `screen app` installation in the console
 - Go to the `content` tab
-- Paste the URL in the `mobile endpoint` field
+- Select the mobile endpoint for the `mobile app`.
 - Press `Save All Changes` on the right-hand-side
 - Press `Publish` on the right-hand-side
 - Wait until the build is done (you can see progress in the `builds` tab)